ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 ### Themes

-Office 365 Themes provide a method to customise the portal’s look and feel for users.
+Office 365 Themes provide a method to customise the portal's look and feel for users.

 The logo of the organisation can be added to the top navigation panel.
 Themes assist users with familiarisation and adoption of the new system.